Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Experiments

 The gradient fields illustrate navigation potential, showing how an agent could efficiently pass obstacles.
 Importantly, these transition probabilities capture the true topological structure of complex environments rather than simple Euclidean distances, a critical property for realistic navigation where direct paths are often blocked.
 The emergent probability gradients provide a natural mechanism for guiding optimal path planning that automatically adapts to environmental geometry.

-We visualized the collective place field distributions across all experimental environments in Figure~\ref{fig:maze_env} (C).
-Despite increasing environmental complexity, the learned place cell population maintains comprehensive spatial coverage throughout accessible regions.
-The overlapping receptive fields are distributed uniformly across the space.
-This consistent coverage property demonstrates the model's robust ability to develop effective spatial representations regardless of environmental geometry, a critical feature for reliable navigation in diverse settings.
+We visualized place cell profiles at multiple spatial scales across complex maze environments in Figure~\ref{fig:maze_env} (C).
+Each panel displays a small subset of non-overlapping place cells at different scales $\tau$, emphasizing the emergent sparsity and localized nature of individual receptive fields.
+Despite increased environmental complexity, the learned place cell population maintains comprehensive spatial coverage throughout accessible regions.
+At smaller scales, place fields are tightly localized; at larger scales, fields broaden while maintaining their localized tiling structure.
+This multi-scale coverage property demonstrates the model's robust ability to develop effective spatial representations regardless of environmental geometry, a critical feature for reliable navigation in diverse settings.